Rowobin/zterm/README.md

 - Abstractions for input handling

 ## How to use

+Because this is a single-file library, you can just add the file "zterm.zig" to your project.
+You can also use `zig fetch`.

+### Zig fetch

 Add library as a dependency in `build.zig.zon` file with the following command: